 How do I find out about other activities?

-There are several ways to do this – from the President’s weekly email; by being at morning tea; by checking the notice board
+There are several ways to do this – from the President’s regular message which will be sent by email, displayed on this website and posted to those who do not have computer access; by being at morning tea; by checking the notice board.

 Why should I wear my name tag?

 As we enter the LINC building before opening time, this is your identification.

 Please write contact details for your next-of-kin on the back of your name tag and wear it at all times.
 We hope this information is not needed but it could be helpful in an emergency

 If you need a new name tag, put your name on the list on the administration table and look for it there the next week.